theAmnesea/Trap-tile/README.md

 - **Power-Ups:** Collect power-ups to boost your chances of survival.
 - **Multiple Ranks & Rewards:** Earn XP and rewards for surviving longer, defeating enemies, and completing challenges.
 - **Leaderboards:** Compete with others globally for the highest score.
+- **Endless Arcade Action:**
+  Keep running downward while overcoming obstacles and enemies in an endless survival mode.

+- **Procedural Level Generation:**
+  Rule-based level design generates new, varied grids every time you play, offering endless replayability.

+- **Blockchain Integration (Avalanche Network):**
+  Earn blockchain-based rewards via the **Avalanche** network, where your in-game performance impacts your real-world blockchain assets.

+- **WhalePass Integrated Rewards:**
+  Track your XP, ranks, and progress through **WhalePass**, and unlock rewards such as in-game skins, power-ups, and tokenized NFTs.

+- **NFT & Token Rewards:**
+  Based on player performance, earn exclusive NFTs and tokens that can be traded or used within the game or on external marketplaces.

+- **Avalanche Chain Rewards:**
+  Experience Avalanche's fast and secure blockchain to track achievements, rewards, and in-game assets.

 ---